We’re A Certified B-Corporation

 Utilizing the Fabric Scraps We Do Create

 Our Organizer Pouches were originally designed to make use of this inevitable scrap.
-Our hope to minimize waste resulted in one of our most handy and beloved designs ever—how cool is that?
-We've recently added another design that makes use of even smaller fabric scraps: the Donation Crane.
+Our hope to minimize waste resulted in one of our most handy and beloved designs ever.
+With some of the excess fabric from our mask program, we have been making tote bags and travel accessories.
+How cool is that?

 Fabric Finishes: DWRs and Beyond